hashicorp/design-system/website/docs/patterns/filter-patterns/partials/guidelines/guidelines.md

 ### Per-filter

 Applying filters one at a time lets the user to "finalize" their decision before applying, avoiding the distraction of the data set constantly updating in the background.
-This method is useful when the user may want to select multiple values in a single dropdown.
+This method is useful when the user may want to select multiple values in a single dropdown, but requires an extra step to apply the filters.

 <video width="100%" controls loop>
   <source